Predators (2010 film): Video games

 Downloadable games publisher Chillingo secured a licensing agreement with Fox Digital Entertainment to publish the official Predators video game for the iPhone, iPod Touch and iPad through Apple's App Store.
 The game was developed by independent game developer Angry Mob Games and was released on July 1, 2010, a week before the film's theatrical release.
 The game was later ported to Android and published by Fox Digital Entertainment in 2012.

+Braga also reprises Isabelle in the 2020 Predator video game Predator: Hunting Grounds in paid downloadable content.
+Separate paid downloadable content for the same game features Arnold Schwarzenegger reprising Major Alan "Dutch" Schaefer from the original 1987 Predator.